 25 metre green fence set complete with 9 posts, 13 ground pins, 4 corner guys + repair kit.

-*Suitable for general use with poultry without energizer or can be electrified if required.
+*Suitable for general use with poultry with or without energizer - can be electrified if required.
 Also suitable for other livestock when energized.

 Poultry Netting is the ideal option for those keeping a small amount of birds in a domestic or rural lifestyle block setting, preferring a solution which can be moved easily and has a low visual impact.

 The net is manufactured from polyurethane with metal filaments running through the horizontal strands (apart from the bottom base line).
 All this is mounted on PVC posts.

 To ‘charge’ the net, an energiser is connected to the net and to the ground via an earth stake.
 This forms an open circuit.
 When an animal meets the net and ground it completes the circuit and gets a shock.
 Therefore, the net itself does not need to be erected in a loop and can be erected in a straight line if required.